HaykChilingaryan/CS35L-Team-Project/README.md

   - Registration - Users get an email once their manager registers them to Taskify, which includes credentials
   - Login - Using credentials provided in the email
   - Logout - Finish user session
-- Task creation/deletion, assiginment to users, status update
+- Task creation/deletion, assignment to users, status update
 - Schedule view of tasks, showing dates when users have tasks due
 - Searching between the user tasks by the title or description
 - Sorting tasks in
   - Title order
   - Due date order
-  - Assignee Name order
+  - Assignee name order
 - Profile view
   - User information
   - Password change